top of page

 About Wild Therapy

 Since 2010 I've been practising 'Wild therapy', having trained with Nick Totton, and having been shaped by my relationship with nature and other-than-human life for as long as I can remember.
-My practice of Wild therapy takes many forms: working one to one with therapy clients outside, before returning to the therapy room; facilitating Wild therapy weekends and evening courses, and my own practice of the wild in wildernesses and in not-quite-so-obviously-wild places in green corners of Bristol.
+My practice of Wild therapy takes many forms: working one to one with therapy clients and supervisees outside, before returning to the therapy room; facilitating Wild therapy weekends and evening courses, and my own practice of the wild in wildernesses and in not-quite-so-obviously-wild places in green corners of Bristol.
 Here I share some thoughts about working with the elements from a few years ago....

 Working in the elements - or with the elements in mind - is a central part of my practice as a therapist and a human being living life.
 Working in or with the elements happens when we're working indoors and outdoors.
 Our connection with the elements is, of course there (here!) all the time, given that we're all composed of earth, water, fire, air, space and consciousness.
 Speaking of 'nature' as something outside ourselves, as an experience or something 'other' overlooks the fact that we share these vital ingredients with all that lives.